• Skip to primary navigation

 Ingredients to make lemon protein bars

-• Oat Flour- You can buy oat flour at most supermarkets, or you can make your own by blending old-fashioned oats in a blender until the oats become a fine powder (about 30 seconds to a minute).
-Store your oat flour in an air-tight container for up to three months.
+• Oat Flour- Oat Flour – You can buy oat flour at most supermarkets, or you can make your own by blending old-fashioned oats in a blender until the oats become a fine powder (about 30 seconds to a minute).
+Store it in an air-tight container for up to six months.
+If you’re new to oat flour, check out my Ultimate Guide to Baking with Oat Flour for tips and substitutions.

 • Vanilla Protein Powder- I used Orgain Simple Creamy Vanilla Protein Powder, which is plant-based.
 Feel free to substitute any plant-based vanilla protein powder, although I can't guarantee the exact results unless you use that specific one.
 Plant-based protein powders are more absorbent than whey, so if you choose to substitute a vanilla whey protein powder, it will most likely affect the texture and baking time.